 - 1. The Interpretive Event is a required team event.
 If a team attending a regional meet refuses to participate in the Interpretive Event, they will be disqualified from the competition both as individuals and as a team. - 2.
-This event is worth up to 100 points and makes up \% of your total team score. - 3.
-Each team member will select a Kansas plant or animal to portray during the team's 5-minute - a. presentation.
-(Human beings cannot be one of the selections.) - 4.
+This event is worth up to 100 points and makes up 1⁄4 of your total team score. - 3.
+Each team member will select a Kansas plant or animal to portray during the team's 5-minute presentation. - a.
+Human beings, domestic animals, crop plants, and abiotic factors (rocks, oxygen, etc.) cannot be portrayed by a student as their species. - b.
+Each team member must select a different animal/plant to portray. - 4.
 During the presentation, each team member must fully participate and interact with the other team members.
-At some point in the presentation each plant/or animal must impart to the audience the following information about themselves: - ✓ What do you eat or how do you obtain your nourishment? - ✓ Where do you live or what habitat needs do you require? - ✓ How do you reproduce? - ✓ Do you have any special adaptations or characteristics? - ✓ What is your physical appearance? - 5.
+At some point in the presentation each plant/or animal must impart to the audience the following information about themselves: - ✓ What do you eat or how do you obtain your nourishment? - ✓ Where do you live or what habitat needs do you require? - ✓ What is your life cycle? - ✓ Do you have any special adaptations or characteristics? - ✓ What is your physical appearance? - 5.
 The 5-minute presentation should have some type of logical storyline with a beginning, a plot or "story", and a conclusion.
 Be familiar enough with your presentation that you are "telling a story" to an audience using your own words. - 6.
 Simple props, make-up, costuming, or other items are encouraged to enhance your plant or animal characters. - 7.
-The use of note cards is strongly discouraged.
-If the Lead Judge and Regional ECO-Meet Coordinator determine a team (or Individual) be allowed to use note cards, a penalty will be assessed.
-The use of notecards for whatever reason (i.e. last-minute replacement of a team member, not being familiar enough with the presentation, etc.) will result in zero (0) points awarded from each judge in the Accuracy and Content section for each individual participant using note cards or the entire team if all members rely on notes. - 8.
+The use of notecards is strongly discouraged.
+The use of notecards for whatever reason (i.e. last-minute replacement of a team member, not being familiar enough with the presentation, etc.) will result in zero (0) points awarded from each judge in the Accuracy and Content section for each individual participant using notecards or the entire team if all members rely on notes. - 8.
 Teams will give their presentations in the order in which they are listed on the ECO-Meet schedule. - 9.
 When not presenting, teams will be the audience for presenting teams.